What are Force Plates?

 The most common type of sensor used in this application are strain gauge load cells, which are used in ForceDecks

-The plates measure this force according to Newton’s third law of motion: " Every action produces an equal and opposite reaction"
+The plates measure this force according to Newton’s third law of motion: "

 In this context, this reaction is specifically referred to as ground reaction force (GRF).
 ForceDecks plates measure data in the vertical (v) axis and generate raw left and right limb (vGRF) output, which is summed to generate total vertical force upon which acceleration, velocity and derivatives are then calculated .